isomerpages/imda-codesg/_infocomm-media-clubs-cca/EXCEL: A Platform to Excel/Overview.md

 * Health in SYNC by Nanyang Girls' High School

 <u>Tech Category </u>
-* HopeHub - A Bot which Identies Signs of Distress by Catholic High
+* HopeHub - A Bot which Identies Signs of Distress by Catholic High School
 * Tammy Things by Dunman High School
 * Empowering Youths in Mental Health by Northbrooks Secondary School
 * Healing Cafe by Raffles Girls' School